 \subsection{Pipeline A: Cross-$C_\ell$ cleaning}

 Pipeline A is based on a multi-frequency power-spectrum-based component separation method, similar to that used in the latest analysis carried out by the BICEP/{\sl Keck} collaboration \citep{2016PhRvL.116c1302B,2018PhRvL.121v1301B}.
 The data vector is the full set of cross-power spectra between all frequency maps, $C_\ell^{\nu\nu'}$.
-The likelihood compares this against a theoretical prediction that propagates the map-level sky and instrument model onto the corresponding power spectra.
-The full pipeline is publicly available\footnote{See \href{https://github.com/simonsobs/BBPower}{github.com/simonsobs/BBPower}.}, and a schematic overview is provided in Figure~\ref{fig:schematic_a}.
+The likelihood compares this against a theoretical prediction that propagates the map-level sky and instrument model to the corresponding power spectra.
+The full pipeline is publicly available\footnote{See \href{https://github.com/simonsobs/BBPower}{github.com/simonsobs/BBPower}.}, and a schematic overview is provided in Fig.~\ref{fig:schematic_a}.

-In step 1, power spectra are measured using a pseudo-$C_\ell$ approach with $B$-mode purification as implemented in {\tt NaMaster} \citep{2019MNRAS.484.4127A}.
-As described in \cite{2007PhRvD..76d3001S} the presence of a sky mask leads to the presence of ambiguous modes contaminated by full-sky $E$-modes.
-These must be removed at the map level to avoid the contribution to the power spectrum uncertainties from the leaked $E$-modes.
-The mask used for this analysis traces the hits count map released in \cite{2019JCAP...02..056A} (see Figure~\ref{fig:mask}), and its edges are apodized using a C1-type kernel \citep[see][]{2009PhRvD..79l3515G} with an apodization scale of 10 degrees, yielding an effective sky coverage of $f_{\rm sky}\sim10\%$.
+In step 1, power spectra are measured using a pseudo-$C_\ell$ approach with B-mode purification as implemented in {\tt NaMaster} \citep{2019MNRAS.484.4127A}, accounting for the leakage of E-mode power into B-mode power caused by incomplete sky coverage.
+As described in \cite{2007PhRvD..76d3001S} the presence of a sky mask leads to the presence of ambiguous modes contaminated by full-sky E-modes.
+These must be removed at the map level to avoid the contribution to the power spectrum uncertainties from the leaked E-modes.
+The mask used for this analysis traces the hits count map released in \cite{2019JCAP...02..056A} (see Fig.~\ref{fig:mask}), and its edges are apodized using a C1-type kernel \citep[see][]{2009PhRvD..79l3515G} with an apodization scale of 10 degrees, yielding an effective sky coverage of $f_{\rm sky}\sim10\%$.
 Each power spectrum is calculated in bandpower windows with constant bin width $\Delta\ell=10$, of which we only keep the range $30\leq\ell\leq300$.
-Our assumption is that on real data, larger scales are contaminated by atmospheric noise and filtering, whereas smaller scales, targeted by the SO-LAT and useful for constraining lensing $B$-modes, do not contain any significant primordial $B$-mode contribution.
+Our assumption is that on real data, larger scales are contaminated by atmospheric noise and filtering, whereas smaller scales, targeted by the SO-LAT and useful for constraining lensing B-modes, do not contain any significant primordial B-mode contribution.
 To avoid a significant bias in the auto-correlations when removing the impact of instrumental noise, a precise noise model is required that may not be available in practice.
-We address this issue by using data splits, which in the case of real data may be formed by subdividing data among observation periods, sets of detectors, sky patches or by other means, while in this paper, we resort to simulations.
+We address this issue by using data splits, which in the case of real data may be formed by subdividing data among observation periods, sets of detectors, sky patches, or by other means, while in this paper, we resort to simulations.